TypeDB 3.0 is live! Get started for free.

 insert $x isa user;

-The following is better:
+The following is more meaningful:

 insert $x isa user, has username "user_0";